-Carolyn Billetdeaux, MBA, has worn almost every 'hat' in her 23 years with CWD – from youth attendee to volunteer to Tween and Siblings program leader.
-She brings 24 years of experience as a sibling of someone with T1D (hi Sam!) and she played a key role in developing the Orange Team youth program at Friends for Life conferences, which focuses on providing support for siblings and others who love people with T1D.
-After taking a year off in 2017 to pursue her MBA at IE Business School in Madrid, Carolyn returned to CWD in a behind-the-scenes role.
-For the past two years she has held the title of Conference Volunteers & Training Coordinator.
-Carolyn loves spending time with her Friends for Life family and enjoys helping CWD continue to grow and thrive for the next generation of FFLs.
+Carolyn Billetdeaux, MBA, has worn almost every 'hat' over her 20+ years working with CWD – from youth attendee to volunteer to youth program leader to her new roles as Conference Volunteers and Training Coordinator and Food and Beverage Coordinator.
+Be sure to say "hi" as you see her running around the buffets at mealtime!
+She brings over two decades of experience as a sibling of someone with T1D (hi Sam!) and she played a key role in developing the Orange Team youth program at Friends for Life conferences, which focuses on providing support for siblings and others who love people with T1D.
+Carolyn loves spending time with her Friends for Life family and enjoys helping CWD continue to grow and evolve.

 Jen Hanson, BKin, BEd, MEd, CDCES, has grown up with type 1 diabetes.
 Diagnosed in 1987, she has never let diabetes stop her from pursuing her passion.
 Jen’s early beginnings as a campfire-loving, bug-catching, mud-puddle-jumping, tree-climbing tot sparked in her a love for the natural world that has been fostered and grown into a full-blown passion for everything outdoors.
 Jen is the Executive Director of Connected in Motion (CIM), and spends her days organizing retreats and adventure programs for adults with type 1 diabetes.
 She also works with the CIM Team to run Friends for Life Canada.
 Jen became a CDE in 2017 focusing on diabetes and exercise.
 Jen loves volunteering with Children with Diabetes as it gives her an opportunity to work with youth with diabetes and give them the gift of connection.